PSSSB Patwari recruitment 2023 answer key and results out on sssb.punjab.gov.in; check now

 Here’s the final answer key Set D.

-The roll number wise results for the posts of Junior Technical Assistant, Gallery Assistant, Cataloguer, Field Artist, Assistant Treasurer and Book Binder are also available on the official websitesssb.punjab.gov.in.
+The roll number wise results for the posts of Junior Technical Assistant, Gallery Assistant, Cataloguer, Field Artist, Assistant Treasurer and Book Binder are also available on the official website sssb.punjab.gov.in.